 Nicolas has been very active in 2015 and 2016 with the public bids of Federal Electricity Commission (CFE) to develop natural gas transportation pipelines, the public auctions of CENACE in connection with the new electricity market and the representation of large offtakers in the different alternatives to optimize electricity supply.

-Nicolas has been ranked by Chambers Latin America, Chambers & Partners, as Band 1 in energy and natural resources in Mexico in 2012-2017.
+Nicolas has been ranked by Chambers Latin America, Chambers & Partners, as Band 1 in Energy and Natural Resources in Mexico in 2012-2017.
+He was also recognized in Euromoney's Expert Guides, Legal Media Group, for Energy and Environment, 2017.
 Nicolas currently chairs the Energy Committee of the National Association of Corporate Counsels (ANADE).

 Nicolas has lectured at several universities, including the University of Texas at Austin, Georgetown University, Tulane University and ITAM University.